 In October 1944, young Trevor Bruttenholm is present as Nazi agents led by Grigori Rasputin attempt to open a gateway that will unleash gods from another dimension.
 The Allied Forces foil the plan but the experiment leaves behind a tiny demon, which the soldiers take and nickname Hellboy.
 In the present day, FBI agent John Myers is reassigned to the top secret Bureau for Paranormal Research and Defense, which is led by Bruttenholm.
 Myers meets the now adult Hellboy who works for the Bureau and has gained the status of tabloid myth due to his frequent escapes.
 In investigating and tackling a demonic monster that has been left behind during a museum robbery, Hellboy and Bruttenholm realize they are dealing with the renewed menace of Rasputin and his Nazi associates who are determined to complete the rituals they failed to in 1944.

 Guillermo Del Toro has emerged as one of the most promising genre directors of the last decade.
 Guillermo Del Toro first appeared with the highly acclaimed vampire film Cronos (1993), which became a big festival hit.
 This brought Del Toro to the attention of the American studios who imported him for the quietly understated monster movie Mimic (1997).
 Del Toro went to Spain for his next effort, the ghost story The Devil’s Backbone (2001), another big arthouse and festival hit, and then returned to the American mainstream for the breathtakingly dynamic Blade II (2002), which clearly shows, like Hellboy, that he has a taste for comic-book fantasy.
-Subsequent to Hellboy, Del Toro went onto the amazing international acclaim of the fantasy Pan’s Labyrinth (2006), the giant robots film Pacific Rim (2013), Crimson Peak (2015) and the amphibian man romance The Shape of Water (2017), which won Del Toro an Academy Award as Best Director, and the fake clairvoyant film Nightmare Alley (2021); and as co-director of the stop-motion animated Guillermo Del Toro’s Pinocchio (2022).
+Subsequent to Hellboy, Del Toro went onto the amazing international acclaim of the fantasy Pan’s Labyrinth (2006), the giant robots film Pacific Rim (2013), Crimson Peak (2015) and the amphibian man romance The Shape of Water (2017), which won Del Toro an Academy Award as Best Director, the fake clairvoyant film Nightmare Alley (2021); and as co-director of the stop-motion animated Guillermo Del Toro’s Pinocchio (2022).